ramhee98/movietosubfolder/README.md

 # movietosubfolder
-Bash script to move all movies in a folder into subfolders with the name of the corresponding movie
+Bash script to move all movies in a folder into subfolders with the name of the corresponding movie name.